rescript-lang/bucklescript.github.io/docs/why-bucklescript-matters-for-javascript-platform.md

     programming in a functional style in general, we realize there are some cases that an imperative style makes perfect sense.

-2. Bucklescript is not just OCaml, but the whole OCaml ecosystem
+2. BuckleScript is not just OCaml, but the whole OCaml ecosystem

 The OCaml compiler implementation(s) are famous for blazing fast compile times, and as programmer, we think compile times really matter and are a